Meeting our accessibility standards

 Working with external partners / affiliations

-All sites that are hosted or supported by the College must comply.
+All Digital platforms, including (websites and apps) that are hosted or supported by the College must comply.

 - The website has contact details for staff in an official capacity i.e. Imperial email address

-If you work with a team that has a website where the Imperial logo or name is use, please contact the site owner to highlight our Imperial standards for digital accessibility.
+If you work with a team that has a digital platform where the Imperial logo or name is use, please contact the site owner to highlight our Imperial standards for digital accessibility.